mattermost/docs/source/process/community-systems.md

 When drafting a ticket for a new feature, please include:

 1. **Title:** A clear, concise title describing the new feature
 2. **Description:** Instructions on how the feature should be implemented.

-The following checklist should be addressed:
+When writing the description, the following checklist should be addressed:

 1. Does this feature require an Account Setting, Team Setting, or System Console Setting?
-    1. If yes, please include the proposed Location, Title, Setting Options, What the default option is, and Help Text (see [example](https://mattermost.atlassian.net/browse/PLT-1577))
+    1. If yes, please include the proposed: Location, Title, Setting Options, Default Setting, and Help Text (see [example](https://mattermost.atlassian.net/browse/PLT-1577)).
 2. Is there any ambiguity in the ticket?
     1. If yes, please update description to remove ambiguity.
     2. The ticket should not include multiple potential solutions.
 (The exception to this is if a second solution is suggested as an alternative if the first is too much work).
     3. The ticket should include specific numbers where necessary.
 (For example, it should not say to “increase” or “decrease” the length of something without specifying what number to increase/decrease it to).

 ## GitHub Issues Workflow